Skip to Content

 So of course, when disaster strikes you want to help, you want to come up with great items to donate after a hurricane.

-But here’s the truth: People lose all the food in their fridge and freezer when electricity goes out (we lost all our food), people don’t have power to cook on a stove, but no one really wants your canned tuna and other items you find in the back of your pantry.
+But here’s the truth: People lose all the food in their fridge and freezer when electricity goes out (we lost all our food) and people can’t cook when they lose electricity, but canned tuna and other items you find in the back of your pantry aren’t the best to donate.

 That’s nice and I know you have good intentions.
-But so many of those people who need food, they’re also in shelters because their homes are destroyed in some way.
+But so many of those people who need food, they’re also in an emergency shelter because their home is inhabitable.
+And no electricity means no electric can openers.
+So they can’t even open those cans if they wanted to.

-We got very lucky but so many homes in our area lost shingles off their roof and many rooms got flooded.
+We have gotten very lucky through storms here, but so many homes in our area lost shingles off their roof and many rooms got flooded.
 Those people don’t need canned soup, they need tarps.

 So if you want to donate after a hurricane, I put together a list of what you should donate.
 And, after that list, we have a few items that you should not donate after a hurricane, so check those out as well.